Machine-Learning-for-PIs/02b_exercises_SVM/README.md

 We will now apply this algorithm for face recognition.
 We will use the [Labeled Faces in the Wild Dataset](http://vis-www.cs.umass.edu/lfw/).

 1. Starting in the `__main__` function of `src/ex2_soft_margin_svm.py` load the dataset from ``sklearn.datasets.fetch_lfw_people``.
 This can take a while when running for the first time because it has to download the dataset.
 For this exercise, we only want classes with at least 70 images per person.
+There should be 7 such classes.
 To improve the runtime, you can also resize the images.
-Use a resize factor below 0.5.
+Use a resize factor of 0.4.
 2. Gather information about the dataset: Print the number of samples, the number of image features (pixels) and the number of classes.

 3. Use the provided function `plot_image_matrix` to plot the first 12 images with their corresponding labels as titles.